joshherkness/Studr/README.md

 Begin by cloning the repository using the command `git clone https://github.com/joshherkness/Studr.git`

-1. Create a feature/hot-fix branch using the command `git branch branch-name`.
+1. Create a feature/hot-fix branch using the command `git branch branch-name`, then switch to the branch using `git checkout branch-name`.
 This name must be describe the feature/hot-fix you intend to work on.
 Ex. `database-authentication`, `user-interface`, `st-view-controller`.

 2. Regularly commit your changes, and push to your branch.
   - `git commit -a -m 'Comment'`